aws-samples/awsome-distributed-training/3.test_cases/11.modelparallel/README.md

-## Using Model Parallelism with Simple Llama 2 Training Job
+## Using SageMaker Model Parallelism with Simple Llama 2 Training Job
 In this directory, we have example scripts for training with SMP Pytorch.
 We assume you have already setup a Hyperpod instance.
 Below we first describe the files in this directory, and then go over how to run some jobs.

 ### Files